-First-Trimester Surgical Abortion: If you’re still in your first trimester, or five to 12 weeks pregnant as determined by ultrasound, surgical abortion is a short procedure that involves vacuum aspiration or suction curettage, also known as a D&C. This operation is performed without an incision, and you are placed under twilight anesthesia during the procedure.
+First-Trimester Surgical Abortion: If you’re still in your first trimester, or five to 12 weeks pregnant as determined by ultrasound, surgical abortion is a short procedure that involves vacuum aspiration or suction curettage, also known as a D&C. This operation is performed without an incision, and you are placed under Monitored Anesthesia Care during the procedure.

 Q. How is a Second-Trimester Abortion Performed?

 Q. How Effective are Surgical Abortions?

 Q. Why Do Women Choose A Surgical Abortion?

 Surgical abortions are also much faster than a medication abortion.
 Once you’re fully dilated, an in-clinic abortion usually takes about five to 10 minutes; in contrast, a medication abortion may take up to 24 hours to complete.